Pay Stub

 How Are Pay Stubs Created?

 When a business is new, small, or has very limited resources, it may have no choice but to handle pay stubs and other payroll responsibilities the hard way—manually.
 Doing payroll this way can mean relying on a jumble of spreadsheets, paper documents, separate websites, and so forth, every pay period.
-It’s possible to do that way if you only have a few employees, but it’s complicated and time-consuming.
+It’s possible to do it that way if you only have a few employees, but it’s complicated and time-consuming.
 Payroll software is a much better option for small businesses and becomes essential as they grow.
 Issuing paychecks and pay stubs is quicker and easier once the data is entered for each employee.